Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Saturday's over/under is 9.7 points higher than the combined 50.3 PPG average of the two teams.
+- Saturday's total is 9.7 points higher than the combined 50.3 PPG average of the two teams.

-- These two squads surrender a combined 63 points per game, 3.0 more than this contest's over/under.
+- The 63 points per game these two squads have allowed to opponents this season are three more than the 60 total in this contest.

 - The Wildcats and their opponents score an average of 51.7 points per game, 8.3 fewer than Saturday's total.

-- The 60 over/under in this game is 0.1 points higher than the 59.9 average total in Aggies games this season.
+- The 60 total in this game is 0.1 points higher than the 59.9 average total in Aggies games this season.

 Kentucky Stats and Trends

-- Kentucky is 2-1 against the spread and 2-1 overall this season when the team records more than 40.2 points.
+- Kentucky is 2-1 against the spread and 2-1 overall in games when it records more than 40.2 points.

-- In games that Kentucky churns out over 475.4 yards, the team is 2-1 against the spread and 2-1 overall.
+- Kentucky is 2-1 against the spread and 2-1 overall when the team picks up more than 475.4 yards.

 - The Wildcats have turned the ball over 17 times this season, one more turnover than the Aggies have forced (16).